tastyigniter/docs/installation.md

 Some setup require an unattended mode so that the application can easily be built into automated infrastructure pipelines and build tools, e.g. Docker.

-To run this, its similar to the above command, just instead we provide all of the option values up-front within the projects
+To run this, it is similar to the above command, just instead we provide all the option values up-front within the projects
 `.env` and pass the `--no-interaction` flag to the installation script: